Women's outfitworksmart casual

 Get the proportions right

-Neck folds twice to sit just below the chin; body skims the torso without compressing.
+Fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work